rjabaker/WarBots-StrategyTester/README.md

 		+ contains templates of Movable, Robot, FieldState and GameSetting classes
 	- defs.cpp
 		+ contains the constructors of Movable, Robot, FieldState and GameSetting classes
-	- playerBlue.cpp
-		+ contains the analysis function definition for BlueCoach
-		+ players change this file to create their own strategies and invoke them
-	- playerYellow.cpp
-		+ contains the analysis function definition for YellowCoach
-		+ players change this file to create their own strategies and invoke them
 	- settings.cpp
 		+ contains the game setting infomation, varies from game to game
+	- debug.h
+		+ contains function templates of debug functions
+		+ wrapping print functions for complicated classes
+	- debug.cpp
+		+ contains function definitions of debug functions
 + tester/ai/
 	- ai.h
 		+ contains the templates for Coaches and Strategy classes